-- Independent study may be taken for one, two, three, or four credits.
+- Independent study may be taken for 1, 2, 3, or 4 credits.
 These credits may be used to meet general elective or nursing elective credit requirements.
 An independent study's hours of work double in relation to credit.
-For example, a two-credit independent study would require four (4) hours per week of work on the project.
-If a clinical focus is undertaken, the student needs to calculate a 3:1 ratio so that a 2-credit independent study would require 6 hours per week of study.
+For example, a 2-credit independent study would require four hours per week of work on the project.
+If a clinical focus is undertaken, the student needs to calculate a 3:1 ratio so a 2-credit independent study would require six hours per week of study.
 Nursing elective credit requires a letter grade option (A, B, C, D, F).
-General elective credit may be taken Pass/Fail.
+General elective credit may be taken pass/fail.

-- The student needs to find a sponsor for the study from the DSON faculty, based on the interest and expertise of the potential sponsor in relation to the student's topic.
+- The student needs to find a sponsor for the study; that sponsor must be chosen from the DSON faculty based on the interest and expertise of the potential sponsor in relation to the student's topic.

 - All research involving human subjects must be reviewed and approved prior to initiating any research.
-Human Subject Review Forms can be obtained at http://humansubjects.binghamton.edu/.
-The level of the review (expedited review within the Decker School of Nursing, expedited review at the University level, or full review at the University level) depends on the type of research needed for your particular study.
+Download Human Subject Review forms.
+The level of the review (expedited review within the Decker School of Nursing, expedited review at the University level or full review at the University level) depends on the type of research needed for the particular study.

 Nursing electives are viewed as a part of the synthesis of nursing experience and are expected to assist the student in meeting program and personal objectives.